 Calculating Total Homeopathy Spending

-The good news, initially, is that the overwhelming majority of CCGs confirmed that they do not fund homeopathy and that they have no contracts in places with any homeopathic suppliers – in fact, 180 out of 211 CCGs told us this.
+The good news, is that the overwhelming majority of health boards confirmed that they do not fund homeopathy and that they have no contracts in places with any homeopathic suppliers – in fact, 180 out of 211 CCGs in England told us this in 2014.
 That left just 31 CCGs who still funded homeopathy, which we can show clearly on a map of CCG boundaries:

 Clearly, geography plays a significant role in the likelihood of a CCG funding homeopathy: if the CCG is adjacent to the site of a current or former homeopathic hospital (such as the institutions in Bristol, Liverpool and London), it’s much more likely to fund homeopathy.
 For this reason, it’s particularly significant that Bristol Homeopathic Hospital recently announced it will no longer be funding homeopathic remedies, and that similar institutions in Liverpool and Tunbridge Wells closed their doors for the final time some years ago.
 The exception to this rule, clearly, is the North East.